 8—Conservation and Threat Status

 Both the Smooth-coated Otter and the Asian Small-clawed Otter are classified as Vulnerable by the IUCN Red List.
 The Eurasian Otter is classified as Near Threatened.
-Otters in the country face several threats such as polluted water bodies, hunting and anthropogenic interference of their habitats for agriculture and fishing activities.
+Otters in the country face several threats such as polluted water bodies, hunting and anthropogenic interference with their habitats for agriculture and fishing activities.
 But the most significant threats to otters are the exotic pet trade and hunting for their skins.
 According to a report by Traffic, illegal otter trade has been recorded in 15 countries, and India is among the leading countries involved in the otter skin trade.
-All the three species found in India are also the preferred otters for the pet trade.
+All three species found in India are also the preferred otters for the pet trade.
 In 2019, India’s proposal to upgrade the protection of Smooth-coated and Small-clawed Otters in CITES (Convention on International Trade in Endangered Species on Wild Fauna and Flora) was accepted by the United Nations.
 Despite the bans and restrictions, otter trade continues to be prevalent.

 9—Otters and Rivers

 The sight of a healthy otter family playing by the riverside is not just a good sign for the otters but also for the local river and forest ecosystems.
 Otters keep a check on the population of other aquatic species and signify clean rivers that are free of pollutants.
 Conservation of rivers, therefore, becomes a vital part of protecting the species.
 The Chambal river, for example, was once home to a significant number of otters, but with the construction of dams in the area, the otter numbers have greatly reduced.
-Today, Chambal is slowly regaining its otter populations.
+Today, Chambal is slowly regaining its otter population.
 The absence of fish ladders during dam construction is also a contributing factor as it decreases the prey base for otters, impacting local populations.
 Additionally, water pollution due to pesticide runoff impacts the otters and the fish they prey on.

 India's first dedicated otter reserve, the Tungabhadra Otter Reserve Sanctuary, is a 34km-stretch earmarked for mammals along the river in Karnataka.
 The reserve is home to both the Smooth-coated Otters and the Asian Small-clawed Otters.
 Environmental conservation organisation Wild Otters is working on protecting these mammals and understanding their behaviour.
 The organisation is studying the movement patterns of otters in Goa and assessing habitats in the Western Ghats.
 Despite such initiatives and the earlier-mentioned population studies, otter conservation in the country is in dire need of community participation.
 Take the Tungabhadra river, for example, the region is an important tourist destination and is flanked by agricultural lands.
 It is important that the local communities, especially fishers who frequently come in contact with these mammals, understand the importance of otters in the ecosystem.
 With better knowledge of the species and better awareness among communities, India’s otters will soon be able to thrive in rivers and water bodies outside protected areas.